CREATING INCLUSIVE COMMUNITIES.

 There are more than 1.5 million people with a learning disability in the UK and two thirds of them have more than two long-term health conditions.

-The health inequalities they face are magnified by the delayed diagnosis due to their difficulties in communicating their conditions.
+The health inequalities they face are heightened by the delayed diagnoses due to their difficulties in communicating about their conditions.

 Led by the University’s Professor Thomas Jun with Visiting Professor Dr Satheesh Gangadharan, a Leicestershire Partnership NHS Trust consultant, our research is developing new ways to overcome these barriers to fair access to healthcare services via a project called DECODE.